Jane Austen’s London

 LONDON WALKS PRIVATE WALKS

 If you can’t make the regularly scheduled, just-turn-up, public Jane Austen’s London walk do think about booking one as a private tour.
 If you go private you can have Jane Austen’s London – or any other London Walk – on a day and at a time that suits your convenience.
 We’ll tailor it to your requirements.
-Ring Fiona or Noel or Mary on 020 7624 3978 or email us at [email protected] and we’ll set it up and make it happen for you.
+Ring Fiona or Peter or Mary on 020 7624 3978 or email us at [email protected] and we’ll set it up and make it happen for you.
 A private London Walk – they’re good value for an individual or couple and sensational value for a group – makes an ideal group or educational or birthday party or office (team-building) or club outing.

 GIVE THE GIFT OF LONDON WALKS